-The value of compensation received by the customer is determined according to the kind of compensation using the policy in $\underline{\mathsf{MA904}}$.
+The value of compensation received by the customer is determined according to the kind of compensation using the policy in MA904.

-When convincing proof is received that all of the transferred income or resource has been returned to the customer, the following policy is applied:
+When convincing proof is received that the customer received full compensation, the following policy is applied:

-The penalty period is ended the month in which full compensation was received.

-The returned income or resource is counted as of the month it was received.
+- The penalty period is ended the month in which full compensation was received. - The returned income or resource is counted as of the month it was received.

-3) Intent to Sell or Trade the for Current Market Value
+3) Intent to Sell or Trade for Current Market Value